machadov/duplicate-media-finder/README.md

 ## Performance Optimizations

+- **Parallel Processing**: The script uses Python's `multiprocessing` module to parallelize hash generation and comparisons, making full use of multi-core CPUs.
 - **Reduced Computation Time**: By grouping files into hash buckets and only comparing files within the same bucket, the number of pairwise comparisons is significantly reduced.
 - **Memory Efficiency**: Efficient data structures like NumPy arrays and dictionaries are used to minimize memory usage.
 - **Scalability**: Optimized to handle large datasets effectively.